vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/icon.md

 - `fontawesome`
 - `iconfont`

-Also, you can use images links with any icon types (relative links are NOT supported).
+When using any type of icon, you can also use any image link (relative links are NOT supported).

 To specify icon assets, set `plugins.icon.assets` in theme options: